joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/sockets.md

 A socket is a type of network connection established between two computer processes.
 Typically, the processes are running on two different computers attached to the same Internet Protocol (IP) network.
-However, the connected processes can be running on the same computer using the special “local host” IP address.
+However, the connected processes can be running on the same computer using the special "local host" IP address.

 Adobe Flash Player supports client-side Transport Control Protocol (TCP)